Skip to main content Skip to footer

 MRI

-Headwaters Health Care Centre is proud to deliver patient-centred quality care through the arrival of Dufferin-Caledon's first MRI, the Morningview Foundation MRI Suite.
+Headwaters Health Care Centre is proud to deliver patient-centred quality care through the arrival of the Morningview Foundation MRI Suite, the first MRI in Dufferin-Caledon, coming fall 2025.

 Your MRI Appointment: What to Expect & Frequently Asked Questions